-The RTP Implementation Program, which was created in 2019, will continue to be administered to fund transportation projects and studies that clearly meet the transportation system needs identified in the RTP and RGMP.
+The RTP Implementation Program, created in 2019, will continue to be administered to fund transportation projects and studies that clearly meet the transportation system needs identified in the RTP and RGMP.
 Emphasis will continue to be on local projects which provide for safer, more walkable, bikeable, and transit friendly transportation systems.

-The update for the FFY 2025-2028 TIP will have been completed in June 2024.
+The update for the FFY 2027-2030 TIP (including both highway and transit elements) will be adopted by HATS during Year 1 of the program, and then implemented during Year 2.
 Project implementation dates will be monitored and revised as needed.
-Modifications to the TIP will necessarily comply with the administrative procedures adopted under the federal surface transportation planning regulations and captured in the adopted TIP MOU.
+Modifications to the TIP will necessarily comply with the amendment and administrative procedures adopted under the federal surface transportation planning regulations and captured in the adopted TIP MOU.
 The HATS TIP will be consistent with the requirements of federal legislation including IIJA, and CAAA of 1990.

 - i.
 HIGHWAY ELEMENT FFY 2025 through 2028 will be implemented and amended as needed within fiscal constraint and CAAA requirements, and in compliance with adopted modification procedures as specified in the regional MOU.
-The FFY 2027 through 2030 highway TIP will begin to be generated within fiscal constraint and CAAA requirements, and in compliance with the HATS' adopted Public Participation Plan. - ii.
+The FFY 2027 through 2030 highway TIP will be generated during Year 1 of the program, will be within fiscal constraint and CAAA requirements, and in compliance with the HATS' adopted Public Participation Plan. - ii.
 TRANSIT ELEMENT FFY 2025 through 2028, will be implemented and amended similar to the Highway TIP.
-The FFY 2027 through 2030 transit TIP will also begin to be generated within fiscal constraint and CAAA requirements, and in compliance with HATS' adopted Public Participation Plan.
+The FFY 2027 through 2030 transit TIP will also be generated during Year 1 of the program (followed by implementation in Year 2), will be within fiscal constraint and CAAA requirements, and in compliance with HATS' adopted Public Participation Plan.

-- Implementation of a fiscally constrained FFY 2025-2028 highway and transit TIP that draws from the RTP and responds to the defined needs of the region. - Review and participation in development of the Twelve Year Program as requested by PennDOT. - Coordination with PennDOT regarding potential P3 projects. - Provide an additional round of RTP Implementation Program funding, and ongoing project development support for projects already funded and underway - Participate in project scoping meetings and monitor highway occupancy permit (HOP) processes to ensure consistency with established planning and land use priorities - Participate in project review activities for projects selected in the region for the PA Multimodal Transportation Fund (MTF) Program
+- Implementation of a fiscally constrained FFY 2025-2028 highway and transit TIP, with administrative modifications and amendments made as necessary and in cooperation with all planning partners - Development and adoption of a fiscally constrained FFY 2027-2030 highway and transit TIP that draws from the RTP and responds to the defined needs of the region. - Review and participation in development of the Twelve Year Program as requested by PennDOT. - Coordination with PennDOT regarding potential P3 projects. - Provide an additional round of RTP Implementation Program funding, and ongoing project development support for projects already funded and underway

+- Participate in project scoping meetings and monitor highway occupancy permit (HOP) processes to ensure consistency with established planning and land use priorities - Participate in project review activities for projects selected in the region for the PA Multimodal Transportation Fund (MTF) Program

-- Tri-County Regional Planning Commission - Capital Area Transit/rabbittransit (SRTA)
+- Tri-County Regional Planning Commission

+- Capital Area Transit/rabbittransit (SRTA)

 - PennDOT Program Center

 - PennDOT District 8-0

 - FHWA, FTA, US EPA